iustinum/iustinum.github.io/_posts/2023-01-13-improving-memories.md

     <li>Become aware of forgetful moments</li>
 </ul>

+I would categorize memories into two types.
+The first type are memories carrying emotional significance such as the day when one receives an offer to their dream college.
+Those memories are hard to forget and therefore are may be trivial to those memory improvement techniques.

-There are two types of memories.
-The first type are memories with significance.
-Those memories involve emotional events in our lives such as weddings.
-Those are memories we can remember for life without paying much effort to it.
-The other type of memories are those that carry less emotional significance but are important to remember.
-Examples of those memories include the names of our classmates or the place where we put the car key.
-Those memories require repetitive and active reflections.
+The other type of memories are those that carry less emotional significance yet are important to remember.
+Examples include course contents for exams.
+Making those subjects more memorable would benefit from those tips.

+Those tips may seem obvious.
+I rewrite them out in my blog so that this post can serve as reminders when I forget to practice them.

 <hr>